Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A proto-example: braided systems of algebras

-The algebra-coalgebra duality in a preadditive~$\C$ can now be seen inside the category of bi-pointed braided objects $\BrSystBP_1(\C)$, since this category is self-dual (the notion of braiding being so) and encompasses both $\Alg(\C)$ and $\coAlg(\C)$ (the missing (co)unit structure can be taken zero):
+The algebra-coalgebra duality in a preadditive~$\C$ can now be seen inside the category of bipointed braided objects $\BrSystBP_1(\C)$.
+Indeed, this category is self-dual, the notion of braiding being so; and it encompasses both $\Alg(\C)$ and $\coAlg(\C)$ (take zero maps as the missing (co)units):

 \item In the theorem, the associativity braiding can be replaced with its \emph{right version} $\sigma_{Ass}^r:=\mu \otimes \nu$.
 In this case left modules should be taken as coefficients in the last point.
-The diagrams of the two associativity braidings are shown on Fig.~\ref{pic:BrRightUAA}. \end{itemize} \end{remark}
+The diagrams of the two associativity braidings are shown in Fig.~\ref{pic:BrRightUAA}. \end{itemize} \end{remark}